tomjes03/Software-Engineering-CSE307-2020/README.md

 The course code is CSE307

-Course Teacher is PhD Furkan Gözükara, Room: A015
+Course Teacher is PhD Furkan Gozukara, Room: A015

 You can come and visit me anytime you wish